ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Be impatient with yourself and a bit patient with others.

-Paragons: Elon Musk, Jordan Peterson
+Paragons: Elon Musk, Jordan Peterson, Ryan Holiday, Cal Newport

 ## Courage is calling [^3]